-On American Whitewater’s site you can find all the information about the river you plan to raft.
-You can find put ins, take outs, and flow updates like the gage, flow range and flow rate!
+On American Whitewater’s site, you can find all the information about the river you plan to raft.
+You can find put-ins, take-outs, and flow updates like the gauge, flow range, and flow rate!

 Having the correct gear when going whitewater can save your life if any accidents happen.
 If you do not have the appropriate gear for your trip, we offer everything you will need!

 PFD- A personal floatation device a.k.a. life jacket, is something you should absolutely have when rafting.
 It increases your margin of safety significantly if you do end up in the water.

 Helmet- Within rivers you will find rocks and debris that can knock you out if you hit your head.
 It also protects you from rogue paddles and other potential dangers.

 Raft- There are different types of rafts you can whitewater raft in.
 Just make sure you check the CFS before you go and that your boat can handle the flow of the river.

 Waterproof Shoes- You can’t help getting wet while rafting and your feet are no exception.
 Ideal shoes are comfortable and dry quickly.

 Sunscreen- If you are rafting, you will be in the sun for a long period of time.
 The sun reflects off the water so make sure to get your face covered well!

 Dry Bag- Like I said earlier, water will be getting in the raft.
 A dry bag will keep whatever is in it dry…go figure!
 This is a great place to keep valuables and a change of clothes.